Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 See, e.g. @Gardner1 [pp. 37–46].

+> [!todo]
+>
-{/* It is claimed that “yih” 弈 is an old name for the game.
-No, this is go, or maybe something older. */}
+> It is claimed (somewhere that I cannot locate right now) that “yih” 弈 is an old name for the game.
+No, this is go, or maybe something older.

 ## Variants